 Option A: Using the MCP Server

 The fastest path for MCP-compatible agents.
-Your agent gets ACN discovery and execution as native tools.
+Your agent gets ACN discovery and execution as native tools — with zero configuration overhead.

 1. Scaffold with the CLI